epccs/RPUlux/Hardware/Schooling/readme.md

 ## ^1  AL8805 design, mfg layout

-My [RPUlux] version ^1 [layout] has a lot less noise on the 0V plane.
+My [RPUlux] version ^1 [layout] has less noise on the 0V plane than the first version.
 The ADC readings from the MCU look right (I sort of figured those were noise related so I ignored that problem).

 [RPUlux]: https://github.com/epccs/RPUlux/
 [layout]: https://github.com/epccs/Eagle/tree/master/RPUlux